-To make it easy when I don’t have time to lallygag (and just to make every morning as easy as possible), I always have the same: three fried eggs, two slices of bacon, and a pineapple banana smoothie with a handful of spinach thrown in.
+To make it easy when I don’t have time to lallygag (and just to make every morning as easy as possible), I always have the same so I don't have to spend any mental energy on choosing what to eat, including a pineapple banana smoothie with a handful of spinach thrown in.
 I have eaten this pretty much every morning for more than three years now, and I still look forward to it every morning.
 Which is the key!
 Find something healthy that you actually want to eat.
 This won't work if you try to force yourself to eat soggy plain oatmeal every day.
 Incorporate protein and fruits and berries!

 (Update: I slightly tweaked my portion sizes, and lost 7 lbs!
 Read more about it here!)

 This is not the most fun one, but taking those five minutes to handwash your blender and wiping down the counter and stove is so important.
 No matter how tight my morning schedule is, I always make sure that at least the dishes are taken care of.
 Trying to clean off dried-in smoothie from a blender is near impossible and coming home after work to a dirty kitchen when you’re starving is a sure recipe to end up with takeout on the couch.
 (We usually eat on the couch anyway, but since it’s a home-cooked meal we can still pretend that we’re adults.)